 Before going with the micro front-end, it is wise to check all the feasibilities and maturity to adopt this trend.

-These brands are already using it and many companies are planning to adopt, making it easier for the developers to go ahead at their own pace by working on new technologies and in smaller chunks.
+These brands are already using it and many companies are planning to adopt it, making it easier for the developers to go ahead at their own pace by working on new technologies and in smaller chunks.

-Why micro-frontends is not replacing component architecture is nicely explained by Mr. Luca Mezzalira in this article.
+Why micro-frontends are not replacing component architecture is nicely explained by Mr. Luca Mezzalira in this article.
 He says,

 “Components are definitely valid solutions, many companies are using them every day with great success, but are not the silver bullet for everything; the project, the team, the business, but more in general, the context has to fit otherwise we try to fit a square into a circle and we don’t always get what is expected.”